jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

     <maven.compiler.target>1.8</maven.compiler.target>
 </properties>
 ````
-Follwing dependencies needs to be added in the file:
+Following dependencies needs to be added in the file:

 In order to `user authorization` and `signing request` add the
 following,